 The Louvre During The Medieval Period

-1190: King Philippe Auguste builds a massive fortress on the site of the current-day Louvre in an effort to protect the cité from invaders.
+1190: King Philippe Auguste builds a massive fortress on the site of the current-day Louvre in an effort to protect the medieval cité from invaders.
 The fortress is constructed around four large moats and defensive towers.
 An enormous keep, referred to as the Grosse tour, stood at the center.
-The lower levels of this fortress are all that remain and can be partially visited today.
+The lower levels of this fortress are all that remain; they can be partially visited today.